XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 3. Based on Service Profile, 3GPP NSMF determines the network function and the required resources in AN, CN and TN networks.
-It also assigns the unique ID S-NSSAI.
+It also assigns the unique S-NSSAI ID.

 4. 3GPP NSMF sends a request to AN NSSMF for creation of AN Slice, which is out of the scope of this document.